-The game's universe is an odd mix of fantasy and reality - exemplified by one scene where Willy's babysitter turns out to be a practitioner of witchcraft.
-An adventure-puzzle based boss battle ensues when she attempts to kill Willy and his sister.
+The game's universe is an odd mix of fantasy and reality, exemplified by one scene where Willy's babysitter turns out to be a practitioner of witchcraft.
+A puzzle-based boss battle ensues when she attempts to kill Willy and his sister.

-An argument can perhaps be put forth that Willy Beamish pioneered the inclusion of every-day tasks in video games.
+Willy Beamish arguably pioneered the inclusion of everyday tasks in video games.
 Willy has to eat dinner and make conversation with his family, and at one point you have to disinfect and bandage your own finger after cutting it.
-It implements these tasks into the puzzle solving and even make them integral to the plot at times.
+It implements these tasks into the puzzle-solving elements of the game, and sometimes even make them integral to the plot.

 Willy Beamish's frog is named "Horny".

-Along with every-day, mundane tasks, Willy can also head to his bedroom at most times to play the game-within-a-game: Monster Squad Super Space K'noidtrix for the Nintari game console.
-An interesting mix of Arkanoid and Tetris, puzzle-like pieces are thrown onto the playfield which must be avoided and destroyed before they stack up to the top of the screen.
+It is a mix of Arkanoid and Tetris, puzzle-like pieces are thrown onto the playfield which must be avoided and destroyed before they stack up to the top of the screen.
 Several powerups can be shot and collected in the same manner as Arkanoid and can even be leveled up as rounds grow faster and harder.
-Combined with the peculiar soundtrack it makes for a decidedly Japanese feel in the middle of this Western-made game.

 The original PC system requirements are:

 - MS-DOS 5.0 or greater